RobiNN1/phpCacheAdmin/README.md

 ## Updating

-Replace all files and delete the `cache` folder (this folder contains only compiled Twig templates).
+Replace all files and delete the `tmp` folder (this folder contains only compiled Twig templates).

 ## Docker